Graceland (album): Background

 Simon asked his contacts at his label, Warner, to identify the artists on the tape.
-Through the South African record producer Hilton Rosenthal, Warner confirmed that the music was South African and played by either the vocal group Ladysmith Black Mambazo or the Boyoyo Boys.
-(Note: According to multiple sources, this artist was Ladysmith Black Mambazo, but other articles, including the album's original liner notes, credit the Boyoyo Boys.)
+Through the South African record producer Hilton Rosenthal, Warner confirmed that the music was South African and played by the Boyoyo Boys.
+(Note: According to some sources, this artist was Ladysmith Black Mambazo, but other sources, including the album's original liner notes and Simon himself, credit the Boyoyo Boys.)
 Simon considered buying the rights to his favorite song on the tape, "Gumboots", and using it to write his own song, as he had with the song "El Condor Pasa" in the 1960s.
 Instead, Rosenthal suggested that Simon record an album of South African music, and sent him dozens of records from South African artists.

 In the 1980s, recording in South Africa was dangerous, and the United Nations had imposed a cultural boycott for its policy of apartheid, or forced racial segregation.
 The boycott forced states to "prevent all cultural, academic, sporting and other exchanges" with South Africa, and ordered writers, artists, musicians and "other personalities" to boycott it.
 Simon later told The New York Times: "I knew I would be criticized if I went, even though I wasn't going to record for the government ... or to perform for segregated audiences.
 I was following my musical instincts in wanting to work with people whose music I greatly admired."